ats-tandjoeng7/kickstarter-analysis/README.md

 - [[More about my personal reflection]](https://github.com/ats-tandjoeng7/kickstarter-analysis/blob/main/00_prework/Data_Analytics_Reflect_Activity.pdf)

 ## Lessons learned
-This project also summarizes some of the tools that we have used during UCB Data Analytics Boot Camp, shares basic steps to connect our local git/SSH to GitHub/GitLab, clone/update repositories, and help others overcome struggles that some of us have experienced during the process.
+This project also summarizes some of the tools that we have used during UCB Data Analytics Boot Camp, shares basic steps to connect our local git/SSH to GitHub/GitLab, clone/update repositories, and hopefully helps others overcome struggles that some of us have experienced during the process.
+It listed some best known methods and references, but some may still need a few little tweaks to create a suitable computer enviroment in certain cases.

 ## Softwares
 Here is a list of some prerequisite softwares used during UCB Data Analytics Boot Camp.
 Some cohorts may use additional tools and different settings to make them more effective and efficient.
-- MS Excel 2016 version 2207 or newer
+- MS Excel 2016 version 2206 or newer
 - VS Code version 1.70.2 or newer
 - Anaconda3
 - Git version 2.37.2.windows.2 or newer